Promote Scan REST API - v2

 Step 3 - Choose a Target Stage ID

 The promote scan request body also requires the target stage ID for the scan to be promoted to.
 This will typically take one of the same values available to the source stage ID in step 2.
-Your choice will probably depend on how you are using the different stages, for which we offer some usage suggestions.
+Your choice will probably depend on how you are using the different stages.

 Step 4 - Submit a Promote Scan Request